Carry-Over Lottery Allocation: Practical Incentive-Compatible Drafts: Implementation Details

+Pros and cons for having the league office or a Blue Ribbon Commission decide how to set the line between lottery and non-lottery teams were discussed in Section \ref{sec:StrongDraft}.
+Alternatively, the line could be set as immovable.
+A static line is simpler, but it risks introducing a tanking hazard (if placed too low) or not providing enough help to weak teams (if placed too high).

-\textbf{Increments in Strong Draft Years.} When the line moves to include playoff teams, we use a binary rule: if eight or more teams remain excluded, all lottery participants receive $\alpha$; if four or fewer remain excluded, nobody receives $\alpha$.
+\textbf{Increments in Strong Draft Years.} When the line moves to include playoff teams, Classic COLA uses a binary rule: if eight or more teams remain excluded, all lottery participants receive $\alpha$; if four or fewer remain excluded, nobody receives $\alpha$.
 A simpler alternative would always grant $\alpha$ to all lottery participants regardless of where the line falls, prioritizing ease of explanation over maximizing Preferencing for Quality in strong draft years.

-\textbf{Traded Picks Winning the Lottery.} Under COLA, traded draft picks are excluded from lottery eligibility.
-An alternative design would allow traded picks to enter the lottery, with lottery index diminishment applied to both the pick holder and the original team if the pick wins.
+\textbf{Traded Picks Winning the Lottery.} Under Classic COLA, traded draft picks are excluded from lottery eligibility.
+Alternative designs could allow traded picks to enter the lottery, with an appropriate lottery index diminishment rule.
+For example, diminishment could be applied to both the pick holder and the original team if the pick wins.
 This would introduce a third class of traded draft picks: protected 1–4, unprotected but lottery-ineligible, and unprotected lottery-eligible picks.
 While this variant improves trade-market liquidity and gives teams more flexibility, it is substantially more complex and creates the opportunity for systematic mismanagement of long-run lottery risk by short-term decision-makers.